vikdoro/voices/README.md

 Deployment uses local Cloudflare auth.
 Only users with the required Cloudflare permissions can deploy.

+### Demo mode

+Use demo mode to load content from Google Drive instead of bundled assets.

+- Enable: append `?demo=true`to the site URL, e.g. `http://localhost:1234/?demo=1`
+- Behavior: data is fetched via `/api/data/{output|people|home-and-contact}`
+- To see the logs about the fetch request, open the Chrome Dev Tools (macOS: Cmd+Option+I, Windows: Ctrl+Shif+I) and select the Network tab

 ### Add content

 Project output items are in `src/assets/data/output`.